-Expenses and losses are recorded on an accruals basis in the Statement of Activities in the period in which the cost is incurred.
+Expenses and losses are recorded on an accrual basis in the Statement of Activities in the period in which the cost is incurred.

-The Crop Trust continued its program of providing long-term sustainable funding to the world's most important collections of crop diversity with the help of its donors; collections of banana, barley, bean, cassava, chickpea, edible aroids, faba bean, forages, grasspea, lentil, maize, pearl millet, rice, sorghum, sweet potato, wheat and yam were supported in 2018.
+The Crop Trust continued its program of providing long-term sustainable funding to the world's most important collections of crop diversity with the help of its donors; collections of banana, barley, bean, cassava, chickpea, edible aroids, faba bean, forages, grasspea, lentil, maize, pearl millet, rice, sorghum, sweet potato, wheat and yam were supported in 2020.

-Program expenses, including personnel costs, amounted to USD 34,240k in 2018 (2017: USD 36,757k).
-The main reasons for the reduction in program expenses were a result of a reduction in the overall Genebank platform budget (2018: USD 30,280k and 2017: USD 31,611k) as per the agreed genebank platform budget for 2018 and a reduction in the Crop Wild Relative project expenditure following the closing out of phase 2 in 2018.
+Program expenses, including personnel costs, amounted to USD 30,931K in 2020 (2019: USD 34,232K).
 The Crop Trust continued to work with International Genebanks under the new agreement with the Consortium of International Agricultural Research Centers for the Genebank Platform program and other partners including the Norwegian Agency for Development Co-operation, the Federal Office for Agriculture and Food, the Federal Ministry for Economic Cooperation and Development in Germany and the European Commission.